ION606/ION606/README.md

 Hello there!
 I'm ION606, the creator of Selmer Bot.
-I'm currently a full-time student trying not to neglect most of my projects and failing :/
+I'm currently a full-time student trying (and failing) not to neglect my projects on here :/

 <!---